How to Spend a Weekend in Franklin

 For that after-dinner treat, either head to the bar a Gray’s on Main for one of their handmade crafted cocktails (get the Anthem Spirit and thank me later!) or walk down to Kilwins for a sweet treat they’ll make right in front of you.

 Take a tour at one, or all three, of Franklin’s Civil War sites.
-Carnton, Carter House, and Lotz House each offer individualized and unique perspective on the events of the 1864 Battle of Franklin, from both a broad historical overview and an inside look at the experiences of the families living in these historic homes on the day of the battle.
+Carnton, Carter House, and Lotz House each offer an individualized and unique perspectives on the events of the 1864 Battle of Franklin, from both a broad historical overview and an inside look at the experiences of the families living in these historic homes on the day of the battle.
 Also, while you are on Main Street in downtown Franklin, take a moment to see the March to Freedom statue and the markers remembering the experiences of black Franklin residents throughout Franklin’s history.

 After a step back into history, if you are a fan of the outdoors a canoe trip down the Harpeth River with Paddle Dog Adventures is in order!
 A lazy paddle down the river in either a canoe or a stand-up paddle board is the best way to cast away any stresses in the world.